-You already know to eat periodically through the day to maintain a high metabolism.
+You already know to eat periodically throughout the day to maintain a speedy metabolism.
 But you should also make sure those meals and snacks contain protein.
-Don't wait until after your workout or dinner to consume it all in one fell swoop.
-Spacing out your protein consumption will ensure your body can absorb it all: Consuming 30 grams of protein takes the body three hours to synthesize.
+Don't wait until after your workout or dinner to consume it all in one sitting; spacing out your protein consumption will ensure your body can absorb it all.
 Plus, ensuring that each meal contains protein will increase satiety all day long.
-In fact, a study by the Institute of Food Technologists showed that people who ate a protein-rich breakfast prevented weight gain as well as ate less and reported less hunger throughout the day.
+In fact, a study published in the journal Obesity found that people who ate a protein-rich breakfast prevented weight gain as well as ate less and reported less hunger throughout the day.
 Speaking of the perfect a.m. meal, try whipping up some of these 18 Three-Ingredient Breakfasts For Busy Mornings.